 But what this kind of breakdown doesn’t capture is what goes on inside the brain of a parent raising children.
 We joke about our brains turning to mush through too many cartoons or too little sleep, but the truth is, for lots of parents I know, time at home is rich with deep thought.

 The blogosphere is a new collection of evidence of this.
-Please spend ten minutes reading Andie at blue milk, Lucy at Lulastic and the Hippyshake, Jane at Nothing by the Book and Angela at The Sponge and try telling me with a straight face that when they ‘return to the workforce’ they should have to pick up where they left off because they’ve had their intellectual lives on pause for years.
+Please spend ten minutes reading Andie at blue milk, Lucy at Lulastic and the Hippyshake, Jane at Nothing by the Book, Angela at The Sponge, or Emily Writes‘ prolific, virtuosic output as a new mother, and try telling me with a straight face that when they ‘return to the workforce’ they should have to pick up where they left off because they’ve had their intellectual lives on pause for years.
 Absolute nonsense.

 That would be even more true if our respective employers or professional bodies recognised the phenomenon and offered structured ways of belonging to the profession throughout our time at home.
 Imagine if each of us had occasional formal mentoring from people in our field to help us bring relevant insights out of the experience of parenting.